Keyboard shortcuts

 } // namespace weaveffi

-When the IDL defines custom error codes, the generator also emits specific exception subclasses (e.g. NotFoundError, ValidationError) that inherit from WeaveFFIError, and the error-checking logic uses a switch statement to throw the most specific type.
+WeaveFFIError extends std::runtime_error.
+When the IDL declares custom error codes the generator also emits typed subclasses that the exception dispatcher uses to throw the most specific exception:

 try {